I’m often asked about the very important topic of insurance.

 Preferably when you start doing anything in conjunction with your business and are ready to trade.

 Insurance should always be part of a business plan because some people have wonderful ideas for a business and either can’t get insurance or cannot afford to pay for the insurance.

 A lot of people don’t understand that anything to do with the business has potential to cause injury or damage to someone, even including simple tasks such as picking up supplies and going to the Post Office.
-Once you have an ABN is when things usually start to get serious.

 Is it better to go direct to an insurance company or through a broker?

 This is really a personal choice.
 As long as you are confident and comfortable that you have the right cover in place then go with your gut feel.
 The industry is heavily regulated so it is always in our best interest to do the best we can for you.

 Brokers like myself who specialise in niche areas such as bath and body products will always understand your risk to its full extent and will work tirelessly to make sure that you are covered.
 We also reach out to our mentors and communicate with the wider Insurance world so that we can offer the product we do.